 The Jewish Studies Advisory Board helps to build a strong bridge between the Stroum Center for Jewish Studies at UW and the broader Seattle community.
 Advisory Board members are community leaders from a variety of backgrounds, who bring their expertise, wisdom, and enthusiasm to help shape the future of the Stroum Center for Jewish Studies.

-Formed in 2013, the Jewish Studies Student Committee (JSSC) gives students an important voice in curriculum, event planning, and program outreach.
-The JSSC works closely with faculty and staff to build a vibrant Jewish Studies student community on the UW campus.
+Formed in 2013, the Jewish Studies Advisory Council (JSAC) gives students an important voice in curriculum, event planning, and program outreach.
+The JSAC works closely with faculty and staff to build a vibrant Jewish Studies student community on the UW campus.
 Read More >